Lisa Bryan, KP News

 After an exhaustive search, a new fire chief was hired from outside the local district.

-In his role as Deputy Fire Chief with Tualatin Valley Fire and Rescue in Oregon, Morrow was second in command of a fire protection district servicing 390 square miles from 26 stations, protecting nearly half a million citizens with a staff of over 500.
+In his role as deputy fire chief with Tualatin Valley Fire and Rescue in Oregon, Morrow was second in command of a fire protection district servicing 390 square miles from 26 stations, with nearly half a million citizens and a staff of over 500.